djfdyuruiry/Core-Platform-Demo/README.md

 # Todo

-- Migrate ASP .NET code to v2.2.0 from v1.1.0 (Currently only targets v2.2.0 as a runtime)
-- Update all libs to latest minor version
 - Clear UI pages out, leaving one page to use for copy/paste
+- Migrate to Anuglar 4